- About the shuttle - hours of operation

-Visiting hours for services in Christchurch Women's Hospital are as follows:
+Visiting hours for services in Christchurch Women's Hospital maternity services are as follows:

 Visiting hours for our Community Maternity Units can be found here

-All visitors who are able to, must wear a medical mask for the duration of their visit.
+All visitors who are able to are recommended to wear a medical mask for the duration of their visit.
 However, we appreciate that some siblings may be too young to wear a mask.

 To minimise risk, masked adults may visit, subject to the space available and siblings are the only child visitors allowed.

 Women in labour in the Christchurch Women’s Hospital birthing suite, on the Maternity Ward and at our Community Maternity Units can have the usual support people, subject to space, for the duration of their stay in our facilities.